YuLab-SMU/tigeR/03-Biomarker-Evaluation.md

 ```

 ## Differential analysis
- You can use **diff_biomk()** to visualize differential analysis result between Pre-Treatment and Post-Treatment patients or Responders and Non-Responders in specified gene.
+ You can use **diff_biomk()** to visualize differential analysis result between Pre-Treatment and Post-Treatment patients or Responders and Non-Responders in a specified gene or gene set.

 ***Pre-Treatment vs Post-Treatment***